Seymour Centre: The Everest Theatre

 The Everest theatre is an end-stage theatre, seating up to 605, depending on configuration.
 It was designed for musical performances and includes a variety of acoustic features to manipulate and control sound quality, but is also used for theatrical and dance performances.

 The Reginald Theatre

-The Reginald Theatre, previously known as the Downstairs Theatre is a smaller, informal Studio theatre, seating up to 200, with a wide variety of uses.
+The Reginald Theatre, previously known as the Downstairs Theatre, is a smaller, informal Studio theatre, seating up to 200, with a wide variety of uses.

 The Sound Lounge

 An intimate cabaret style venue for up to 120, which serves light meals and refreshments.

 Restaurants and Bars

 Refreshments are available on each level, including a coffee cart in the main foyer.
 A BBQ also operates in the front courtyard opposite the main entrance, from one and a half hours prior to selected shows.

 Program

-Each year the Centre presents a wide range of performing arts productions and events; plays host to a number of festivals; provides an education program; presents children's theatre and produces dance, theatre and music productions.
-The Seymour enjoys a high public profile within Sydney, with a good central city location and parking facilities.
+Each year, the Centre presents a wide range of performing arts productions and events; plays host to a number of festivals; provides an education program; presents children's theatre; and produces dance, theatre and music productions.
+The University of Sydney Revues are held at the Seymour each year, as well as many end-of-year dance school concerts.

+Notably, The Wiggles performed here during their December 1994, December 1995, and December 1996 concerts.
+One of the December 1996 concerts was filmed and shown on their first concert video, Wiggledance!.